Stay Warm This Winter: How to Identify and Seal Drafts in Your Ohio Home

 Step 2: Seal Air Leaks Around Windows and Doors

-- Weatherstripping: Install weatherstripping around doors and operable windows to create a tight seal.
+- Weatherstripping: Install adhesive-backed weatherstripping around doors and operable windows to create a tight seal.

 - Caulking: Use caulk to seal small gaps and cracks around stationary windows, door frames, and baseboards.